MANISHANKPULLURI/RoadSegmentation/Readme.md

 ## Data Preparation

-The dataset includes road scene images with corresponding binarized masks that highlight road areas.
-You set the file paths in the notebooks so each image is correctly paired with its mask for training and evaluation.
+The dataset includes road scene images with corresponding masks that highlight road areas. should set the file paths in the notebooks so each image is correctly paired with its mask for training and evaluation.

 The dataset, including training images, testing images, and ground truth masks, can be accessed from the following link: